 Termination of the payment arrangement

-A payment arrangement for an individual may be terminated by Centrelink, or an approved provider by the Department of Education and Training:
+A payment arrangement for an individual may be terminated by Centrelink, or an approved provider by the Department of Education, Skills and Employment:

 - at the debtor's request, or